-The Company has a \$40 million revolving line of credit with a bank.
-This facility is renewable annually and terminates on September 30, 2021.
-Borrowings under this facility bear interest at the one-month LIBOR rate (0.11% at April 3, 2021) plus 150 basis points.
-The Company is charged one-quarter of a percent (0.25%) per year on the unused portion.
-The facility includes certain terms and covenants, including the requirement that the Company to maintain a minimum earnings before interest, taxes, depreciation and amortization (EBITDA) for the preceding four quarters in any quarter that the Company draws on the line of credit.
+The Company had a \$40 million revolving line of credit with a bank.
+This facility terminated on September 30, 2021.
+Borrowings under this facility bore interest at the one-month LIBOR rate (0.08% at September 30, 2021) plus 150 basis points.
+The Company was charged one-quarter of a percent (0.25%) per year on the unused portion.
+The facility included certain terms and covenants, including the requirement that the Company maintain a minimum earnings before interest, taxes, depreciation and amortization (EBITDA) for the preceding four quarters in any quarter that the Company drew on the line of credit.
 During the first quarter of 2020, the Company made a \$1 million draw from the facility while it was not in compliance with this covenant.
 The draw was subsequently repaid prior to the end of the first quarter.
 The Company notified the lender and was granted a waiver on June 30, 2020.
-At April 3, 2021 and December 31, 2020, the Company was in compliance with the terms and covenants of the credit facility.
-At April 3, 2021, there was no outstanding balance on the line of credit.
+At the line of credit's termination date and December 31, 2020, the Company was in compliance with the terms and covenants of the credit facility.